Raw vegan children

 Some of your questions answered

 I've had so many letters of support for speaking out about this essential issue.
-We haven't been able to answer all of them but we have read them, and thank everyone who has contacted us about this.
+I haven't been able to answer all of them but I have read them, and thank everyone who has contacted me about this.
 I have felt an enormous sense of relief since writing this article, and am happy that it's already having such a positive effect on raw families everywhere.

 I'd just like to answer the most common questions that we've had, so you have my "official" view on some things: